Arusha Tanzania Travel Guide

 Departure taxes are typically included in your international flight ticket.
 You usually do not pay a separate cash departure fee at JRO.

-Account for potential traffic delays, especially during peak hours, when organizing your departure to the airport.
+Account for potential traffic delays, particularly during rush hour, when planning your departure to the airport.